Skip to content Skip to navigation menu

 0

 If you're itching to make a big change to your new home, the kitchen is often the best place to start.
 It's seen as the heart of the home by many.
 Most of us dream of a kitchen that perfectly combines practicality and style, allowing you to cook comfortably and entertain with flair.
-If your kitchen isn't quite hitting the mark, we're here to help you revamp your space.
+If your kitchen isn't quite hitting the mark, we're here to help you revamp your space with a Wickes kitchen.

 Wickes_InStore_Day2_3809.jpg

 Once you’ve got a grip on the available space, the fun part begins - the designing!
 Your Wickes design consultant is here to sketch out design schemes for your new room.
 Get a glimpse of your future kitchen with an online, 3D, walk-through mock-up of each design, helping you envision the final look.
 Kitchen styles range from sleek and modern to a laid-back country vibe.
 Start your journey by visiting your local Wickes showroom or take a peek online.
-And don’t forget to chat about what's included in the price and what's not.
+You can also view our kitchen inspiration to get started.
+And don’t forget to chat about what's included in the price and what's not, so you can understand how much your kitchen renovation will cost.

 Designing a kitchen is a team effort.
 Before starting, ponder the features that matter most to you.
 Your design consultant will surely bring fresh and creative ideas, but knowing your must-haves gives them a great kickoff point.
 Consider aspects of your current kitchen you'd love to keep or replicate.
 Think about your storage needs.
 Fancy a space for dining and entertaining?
 Ponder over the number of people you’d like to host.
 How about an island or a breakfast bar?
 And don’t forget about the size and style of your essential appliances.